 Jurisdiction and Regulatory Authority of the Iowa Utilities Board

 The Board regulates electricity under Iowa Code chapter 476.
 It regulates the rates and services of two investor-owned electric companies, MidAmerican Energy Company (MEC) and Interstate Power and Light Company (IPL), a subsidiary of Alliant Energy.
 Together these companies serve more than 1 million electric customers.
-Municipal electric utilities are regulated for service and only in matters specified by statute.
-Rural electric cooperatives (RECs) are regulated for service and have the option of choosing to be regulated for rates.
-Linn County REC is the only REC that has opted to have the Board set its rates.
+Municipal electric utilities are regulated for service only in matters specified by statute, Iowa Code section 476.1B.
+Rural electric cooperatives (RECs) are regulated for service only in matters specified by statute, Iowa Code 476.1A.

 The Board has general jurisdiction over gas utilities furnishing natural gas by piped distribution under chapter 476, but does not regulate propane gas.
 The Board regulates the rates and services of the following four investor-owned gas utilities: MEC, IPL, Black Hills Energy (BHE), and Liberty Utilities.
-The Board also regulates certain areas of gas service provided by municipal utilities.
+The Board also regulates gas service provided by municipal utilities and only in matters specified by statute, Iowa Code 476.1B.
 Gas utilities having fewer than 2,000 customers are subject to separate rate and service regulatory provisions under Iowa Code § 476.1C

 The Board has general regulatory authority over two-way, landline telecommunications under chapter 476.
-The Board regulates only the service, and not the rates, of local service providers in Iowa.
 In addition, under Iowa Code chapter 476 and 47 U.S.C. § 252 of the Federal Telecommunications Act of 1996, the Board has authority to resolve disputes between competitors.

 The Board has jurisdiction to hear all complaints regarding any unauthorized change to a telecommunications customer’s account (i.e., slamming and cramming), even if the service in question is deregulated.
 The Board does not regulate cellular service or cable television service but does issue cable television franchise agreements.